A2 · ElementaryEnglish

 • talk about finished actions in the past

-In this lesson, the focus is not how to form the tenses, but when and why to use them.
+In this lesson, we do not focus on how to form these tenses.
+We focus on when and why to use them.

 1. The Core Difference